WICG/display-locking/explainers/hidden-content-explainer.md

 needed to perform a text search to be cached.
-This means that once the first run of find-in-page or ScrollToTextFragment computes these values, the subsequent runs can reuse the saved style and layout.
+This means that once the first run of find-in-page or ScrollToTextFragment computes these values, the subsequent runs can reuse the cached rendering state.

 ## Accessibility